-We have variable interests in variable interest entities ("VIEs"), which include investments in retail, institutional and alternative investment funds, including, through Nov.
-1, 2022, collateralized loan obligation ("CLO") structures in which we provide asset management services, some of which are consolidated.
+We have variable interests in variable interest entities ("VIEs"), which include investments in retail, institutional and alternative investment funds.

 Additionally, we invest in qualified affordable housing and renewable energy projects, which are designed to generate a return primarily through the realization of tax credits.
 The projects, which are structured as limited partnerships and limited liability companies, are also VIEs, but are not consolidated.